Print This Bible Study

 And, again, it is that part of this divinely perfect revelation having to do with the Word of the Kingdom that is in view.
 Satan simply began placing those proclaiming a false message about the kingdom among those bearing fruit for the kingdom.
 The false message took root and began to spread, resulting in corruption and deterioration.

 Then, continuing the explanation in the third parable, because of this false doctrine, a completely unnatural spiritual growth in Christendom followed.
-The mustard seed in this parable is seen germinating and growing into a tree — something which it wasn’t supposed to become at all.
+The mustard seed in this parable is seen germinating, growing normally for a time, then experiencing abnormal growth and becoming a tree — something that it wasn’t supposed to become at all.

-And not only did it grow after this fashion, but its growth was so unnatural that those responsible for this growth were able to find a home within that which they, through corruption, had created.
+And not only did it grow after this fashion, but the end result of this growth was so unnatural that those responsible were able to find a home within that which they, through corruption, had wrought.

-And that is contextually what continues in view — the only thing that can continue in view — by Christ using the symbolism of a woman taking leaven and hiding it in three measures of meal.
-This, in keeping with the definition of a parable, is simply additional truth placed alongside of previous truth to help explain the previous truth.
-It is additional truth placed alongside the preceding two parables to help explain these parables.
+And that, contextually is what continues in view — the only thing that can continue in view — by Christ using the symbolism of a woman taking leaven and hiding it in three measures of meal.
+In keeping with the definition of a parable, Christ simply provided additional truth placed alongside of previous truth to help explain the previous truth.
+This parable provides additional truth placed alongside the preceding two parables to help explain these parables.

 Understanding the parable of the leaven is that simple.
-This parable has to do with a progressive, continuing deterioration.
-It has to do with a corrupting agent placed within that part of God’s divinely perfect revelation referred to as “the word of the kingdom.”
-And it has to do with this corrupting agent working “till the whole [the message surrounding the coming kingdom of Christ]has become corrupted.
+This parable has to do with the progressive, continuing deterioration seen in the preceding parable, the parable of the mustard seed; and this preceding parable, in turn, has to do with how Satan went about stopping fruit-bearing in the parable that preceded it, the parable of the wheat and tares.
+It has to do with a corrupting agent placed within that part of God’s divinely perfect revelation referred to as the “word of the kingdom.”
+And it has to do with this corrupting agent working “till it was all [the message surrounding the coming kingdom of Christ]” corrupted.

-The reason for the state in which Christendom presently finds itself is shown by these parables, with the parable of the leaven depicting the end of the matter.
+The reason for the state in which Christendom presently finds itself is shown by the first four parables in Matthew chapter thirteen, with the fourth parable, the parable of the leaven, depicting the end of the matter.
 This parable shows a progressive deterioration until the point of total corruption has been reached.

 The move in Christendom from conditions depicted by the church in Ephesus to conditions depicted by the church in Laodicea, seen in Revelation chapters two and three, will then be complete.
-The Church will not only have left its “first love” (Revelation 2:4), but the Church will be brought into a state described as “wretched, and miserable, and poor, and blind, and naked” (Revelation 3:17b).
+The Church will not only have left its “first love” (Revelation 2:4), but the Church will ultimately be brought into a state described as “wretched, miserable, poor, blind, and naked” (Revelation 3:17b).

 And one need only look around today to see this exact state of affairs existing in Christendom — in fundamental and liberal circles alike.
 In relation to the Word of the Kingdom, one segment is just as leavened as the other.
 In relation to the Word of the Kingdom, exactly the same conditions exist in both.
 Neither proclaims this message, and neither will have anything to do with it.

 This is the one thing that both the fundamentalists and the liberals (as they are known and referred to) have in common today.
-Neither will proclaim nor have anything to do with the central message Christians are to hear.
+Neither will proclaim or have anything to do with the central message that Christians are to hear.

 Revelation chapters two and three record seven short epistles to seven churches in Asia.
 These epistles were given in a certain order, beginning with the church in Ephesus and ending with the church in Laodicea.
-And a longer epistle exists elsewhere in the New Testament to one of the seven — the first church mentioned, the church in Ephesus.
+And a longer epistle to one of the seven exists elsewhere in the New Testament — to the first church mentioned, the church in Ephesus.

 Reference is made in Colossians 4:16 to an epistle in connection with the church in Laodicea.
-But this is not stated to be an epistle written to that church (though if it were, it would have to be viewed as a non-canonical epistle that was not preserved and passed down).
-Rather, it is simply an unidentified epistle (probably one Paul had written from this location); and this epistle, in possession of the Christians in Laodicea, was to be obtained by the Christians in Colosse “from [Gk. ek, ‘out of,’ or ‘from’]” those in Laodicea.
+But this is not stated to be an epistle written to that Church (though if it were, it would have to be viewed as a non-canonical epistle that was not preserved and passed down).
+Rather, it is simply an unidentified epistle (possibly one that Paul had written from this location); and this epistle, in possession of the Christians in Laodicea, was to be obtained by the Christians in Colossae from those in Laodicea.

 This is the message that Paul had been taught by the Lord, and this is the message that he was to carry throughout the Gentile world.
 This though was a message for Christians, not a message for the unsaved; and there were very few Christians in the Gentile world when Paul went out with this message.
 Thus, Paul, in the process of carrying out his ministry, had to proclaim a dual message.